jonathanrmarsh4/Flo/replit.md

 # Flō - AI-Powered Health Insights Platform

 ## Overview
-Flō is a mobile-first, AI-powered health analytics platform that analyzes blood work, calculates biological age, and provides personalized health recommendations.
-It features an intelligent dashboard, integrates with various AI models (OpenAI, Grok, Gemini), Apple HealthKit, and includes a voice chat coach, Flō Oracle.
-The platform utilizes a Stripe-powered subscription system with FREE and PREMIUM tiers.
-Flō's core purpose is to deliver trusted, clear, and actionable health information, offering deep health insights and significant market potential in personalized wellness.
+Flō is an AI-powered, mobile-first health analytics platform that processes blood work, calculates biological age, and delivers personalized health recommendations.
+It features an intelligent dashboard, integrates with major AI models (OpenAI, Grok, Gemini), Apple HealthKit, and includes a voice-activated AI coach, Flō Oracle.
+The platform operates on a Stripe-powered freemium subscription model.
+Flō's primary goal is to provide trustworthy, clear, and actionable health information, offering profound health insights and capitalizing on the significant market potential in personalized wellness.

 ## User Preferences
 - Preferred communication style: Simple, everyday language.